-But there are a number of concerns and misconceptions about EVs that are still making people think twice – here we address some of the most common EV myths.
+There are a number of questions and concerns people have about EVs, and just as many misconceptions that are making motorists think twice.
+Here we address some of the most common EV myths.

 There are two aspects to whether the electricity grid can manage lots of EVs being plugged in at once:

-It’s important to remember that the shift to EVs is happening gradually – not overnight.
-Renewable energy sources are constantly being developed to supply us with more clean and green electricity, and we’re constantly ‘evolving’ the electricity grid to be better equipped to handle it.
+It’s important to remember that this is a managed transition; the shift to EVs is happening gradually – not overnight.
+In England and Wales we’re connecting more and more renewable energy sources to the grid to supply us with clean electricity; for example, the growth in offshore wind farms means that wind power will adequately meet the future demand for electrifying transport, and we’re constantly upgrading our electricity networks to be better equipped to carry this cleaner power.

-A main source of concern here is the scenario of all EV owners charging their EVs at the same time.
-So is it possible to spread out the demand, while still making sure we all get our EVs charged when we need it?
+There may be future scenarios where millions of EV owners plug in their EVs at the same time.
+So is it possible to spread out the demand, while still making sure we all get our EVs charged when we need to?

 Similarly in the US, Smart Chargers and Time of Use Rate programmes will support balancing the load throughout the day.

-The most demand for electricity in recent years in the UK was for 62GW in 2002.
+The simple answer is yes.
+The highest peak electricity demand in the UK in recent years was 62GW in 2002.
 Since then, the nation’s peak demand has fallen by roughly 16% due to improvements in energy efficiency.

-Even if we all switched to EVs overnight, we believe demand would only increase by around 10%.
-So we’d still be using less power as a nation than we did in 2002 and this is well within the range of manageable load fluctuation.
+Even if we all switched to EVs overnight, we estimate demand would only increase by around 10%.
+So we’d still be using less power as a nation than we did in 2002, and this is well within the range the grid can capably handle.

-Our energy system is also becoming more flexible to maximise on this cleaner energy whenever it’s available.
-Apps like the WhenToPlugIn app, as well as new legislation and smart energy tariffs, are all helping us manage our electricity use – for example, Smart Chargers that can start or pause our EV charging to ensure it’s using the cleanest and cheapest power.
+Britain's energy system is also becoming more flexible to maximise on this cleaner energy whenever it’s available.
+Tools like our WhenToPlugIn app, as well as new legislation and smart energy tariffs, are all helping us manage our electricity use – for example, smart chargers that can start or pause our EV charging to ensure it’s using the cleanest and cheapest power.

 In New England and New York, only 0.1 to 2.7% of electricity is produced from coal and oil combined2 and, as electricity continues to decarbonise, these percentages will continue to reduce.

-It’s true that products based on new technology do tend to be more expensive for early adopters.
-But, as they become more mainstream and volumes increase, prices typically come down – look at mobile phones for example.
+However, while it’s true that products based on new technology do tend to be more expensive for early adopters, prices typically come down as they become more mainstream and volumes increase – look at mobile phones and laptops for example.

 EV battery prices are already falling3, which helps with this.
 So we absolutely expect the upfront cost of new EVs to reduce over the next few years.